sumitchohan/CodeSpecML/README.md

 sumitchohan: @workspace Provide explanatio of each component in above diagram

-Workspace: Sure, I'll provide an explanation of each component in your workspace structure:
+Sure, I'll provide an explanation of each component in your workspace structure:

 ### Solution Components